markhicken/speech-to-images/readme.md

 Words are checked against the dictionary.com API for type (noun, verb, adjective, etc).
 Noun images are loaded from the flickr API.

 Only tested in Chrome so far.
+It's still pretty rough.

 # Instructions... #